weipohsu/datacleaning/README.md

-## This is the final project for Courseera course "Getting and Cleaning data"
+## This is the final project for Coursera course "Getting and Cleaning data"
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 The project requirment includes submiting: 1) a tidy data set as described below, 2) a link to a Github repository with script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data called CodeBook.md.

 ### A R script called run_analysis.R was created that does the following: